nv-morpheus/morpheus-experimental/operational-technology/README.md

 python ot-xgboost-train.py \
     --model ../models/ot-xgboost-20230207.pkl
 ```
-This will download the data (if it is not present) and train a model with a training set and it will save a model under the models directory.
+This will download the data (if it is not present) and train a model with a training set, and it will save a model under the `models` directory.

 ### Inference